JayDwee/dashboard-vue/README.md

-# dashboard-vue
+# vue-my-recipe
-A dashboard using components from Vuestic
+A recipe viewing and meal planning application created for serverless deployment.